 SSDs are totally different from HDDs as there are no moving parts in them and for storing data they use flash memory like used in flash drives and digital cameras.

-It usually doesn’t takes much time to access data due to having no moving parts in it or different physical locations like HDDs.
+It usually doesn’t take much time to access data due to having no moving parts in it or different physical locations like HDDs.
 So typically there are not parts to defragment because all the parts of a file are located at the same place.

 But due to the file system, SSDs does suffer from the fragmentation but it barely puts an impact on the performance.